vadanrod14/RA.Aid/README.md

 - **Ability to Leverage Expert Reasoning Models**: The agent can use advanced reasoning models such as OpenAI's o1 *just when needed*, e.g. to solve complex debugging problems or in planning for complex feature implementation.

+- **Web Research Capabilities**: Leverages Tavily API for intelligent web searches to enhance research and gather real-world context for development tasks

 - **Three-Stage Architecture**:
   1. **Research**: Analyzes codebases and gathers context
   2. **Planning**: Breaks down tasks into specific, actionable steps